 Hi!
 I'm the owner, clinical supervisor, and Licensed Marriage & Family Therapist at August Bloom Counseling.
 I graduated at Whitworth University after 20+ years in community & healthcare settings.
-Like so many in this field, my life experiences left me wanting to support others navigating life's challenges in healthy ways.
+My life experiences led to a deep desire to support others find healthy ways to navigate challenges.
 As a therapist, I work with teens and adults, specializing in relationships, anxiety, trauma, spiritual deconstruction, and identity.
 As a supervisor, I support graduate-level interns with a 15-month clinical experience required to become a licensed counselor or therapist.

 Hi!
 I’m a graduate student in the Marriage and Family Counseling program at Gonzaga University.
 I believe humans are fundamentally wired for connection and that healing occurs through authentic, collaborative relationships.